 My oh my!
 His Word truly never disappoints!
-By now I should know that when I think I'm "quickly" going to read through a book in the Bible - I should know that I'm in for an in depth treat! my recent study of the book of Colossians was my latest treat in the school of His Spirit!
+By now I should know that when I think I'm "quickly" going to read through a book in the Bible - I should know that I'm in for an in depth treat!
+My recent study of the book of Colossians was my latest treat in the school of His Spirit!
 With Abba's Word there is ALWAYS more!
 I guess the only question is whether we are willing to actually dig into it?

 Whenever we're doing Bible study, we should always determine what the context is.
 Part of that is discovering who wrote the Book, when was is written and to whom was it written.
 Knowing this before you dive into the chapters will ensure that you don't make assumptions based on our own limited understanding and possible misunderstandings.